 Middle School Dean of Students

 The Middle School Dean of Students, working closely with the Head of Middle School, oversees every aspect of Middle School student life, including maintaining the discipline system and overseeing the eighth-grade boarding students, student activities, Middle School athletics, the Middle School advisory program, and more.

 Middle School Class Deans are the center of information regarding all students and activities within a designated grade level.
 Middle School Class Deans can take advantage of all the systems and resources in place to ensure that each student has the opportunity to achieve individual excellence.
 Middle School Class Deans are also responsible for seeing that each grade's program is purposeful, well-coordinated, and clearly articulated.

 Upper School Junior Proctors

 Middle and Upper School students have frequent opportunities to interact with one another during the day when walking to class, eating lunch, mingling before and after school and, for boarding students, living in the residence halls.
 These interactions are most often spontaneous and brief.
 Yet every Thursday morning a very purposeful time is planned for Middle School students to meet with their Junior Proctors.
 Approximately twenty Junior Proctors are selected each spring after an intensive application and interview process.
 The year-long position is a highly-coveted leadership role.
 This special group of juniors is trained to facilitate a variety of activities each week and provide a certain level of counsel for their Middle School groups.
 Activities range from serious to pure fun.
-Aside from Thursday activities, it is not uncommon to see a Junior Proctor giving a Middle Schooler a fist pump in the hallway or to see a Middle Schooler cheering on his or her JP during an athletic event or theatrical performance.
+Aside from Thursday activities, it is not uncommon to see a Junior Proctor giving a Middle Schooler a fist bump in the hallway or to see a Middle Schooler cheering on their JP during an athletic event or theatrical performance.